abelardojarab/vim-config/.vim/plugged/nvim-lspfuzzy/README.md

 require('lspfuzzy').setup {
-  methods = 'all',         -- either 'all' or a list of LSP methods (see below) jump_one = true,         -- jump immediately if there is only one location fzf_preview = {          -- arguments to the FZF '--preview-window' option
+  methods = 'all',         -- either 'all' or a list of LSP methods (see below) jump_one = true,         -- jump immediately if there is only one location save_last = false,       -- save last location results for the :LspFuzzyLast command callback = nil,          -- callback called after jumping to a location fzf_preview = {          -- arguments to the FZF '--preview-window' option
     'right:+{2}-/2'          -- preview on the right and centered on entry }, fzf_action = {               -- FZF actions
-    ['ctrl-t'] = 'tabedit',  -- go to location in a new tab ['ctrl-v'] = 'vsplit',   -- go to location in a vertical split ['ctrl-x'] = 'split',    -- go to location in a horizontal split }, fzf_modifier = ':~:.',   -- format FZF entries, see |filename-modifiers|
+    ['ctrl-t'] = 'tab split',  -- go to location in a new tab ['ctrl-v'] = 'vsplit',     -- go to location in a vertical split ['ctrl-x'] = 'split',      -- go to location in a horizontal split }, fzf_modifier = ':~:.',   -- format FZF entries, see |filename-modifiers|
   fzf_trim = true,         -- trim FZF entries